 Northern Long-ear Bat

 The Program will not remove trees between April 1 and October 31 to avoid impacts to northern long-ear bats during the summer and will coordinate with USFWS and NGPC if the species is found on Program properties.
-All tree clearing activities will be reviewed through the USFWS Information and Planning and Conservation (IPaC) website prior to initiation of the project.
+Further consultation with USFWS will be completed if tree clearing cannot avoid the active season (April 1-October 31).
+All tree clearing activities will be reviewed through the USFWS Information and Planning and Conservation (IPaC) website using the established NLEB Determination Key prior to initiation of the project.

 Sandhill crane